GustikS/NeuraLogic/Resources/KNOWN_ISSUES.md

   worst bucket 3 against 1, and nothing at arity 4 and below.
 Not worth changing a hash in the grounding core.
 - **`Weight.isLearnable` as a primitive with a `learnableSet` flag** was checked and is sound; the only direct write to the field is its own constructor.

+## A trap worth knowing about

+The reproducer cases call `neuralogic.initialize()` without a jar path, so they load the jar bundled inside whichever `neuralogic` package is first on `PYTHONPATH`.
+Pointing `PYTHONPATH` at a frontend checkout therefore silently swaps the backend too - a checkout ships the released jar.
+That produced a convincing but entirely false "the newer frontend breaks batch accumulation" reading here, until the same comparison was run with the jar passed explicitly and both frontends came out exact.
+Pass the jar explicitly when comparing.

 ## A note on coverage